MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Set-PSSessionConfiguration.md

 ```

 ### -TransportOption
-Sets transport options for the session configuration.
+Specifies the transport options for the session configuration.
 Enter a transport options object, such as the WSManConfigurationOption object that the New-PSTransportOption cmdlet returns.

 The options of sessions that use the session configuration are determined by the values of session options and the session configuration options.
 Unless specified, options set in the session, such as by using the New-PSSessionOption cmdlet, take precedence over options set in the session configuration.
 However, session option values cannot exceed maximum values set in the session configuration.

-This parameter is introduced in Windows PowerShell 3.0.
+This parameter was introduced in Windows PowerShell 3.0.

 ```yaml
 Type: PSTransportOption